niszel-tries/backwards/README.md

-# backwards
-a mini game ekekek
+BACKWARDS

+A Mini Mystery-Horror Game

+---

-STORYLINE PLAN:
+STORYLINE PLAN

 PART 1 — THE CELLAR

+Opening

 Your eyes slowly open.

 Cold concrete presses against your back.

-Sarah: “...Where am I?”

 The room is dark.

 The air is stale, and the smell of damp concrete fills the room.

 You slowly sit up.

+Sarah: “...Where am I?”

 There is a single door in front of you.